Infrared Eyes Set For the Sky

 Credit: Ball Aerospace & Technologies Corp., 2003

-The Space Infrared Telescope Facility (SIRTF) was due to launch on Sunday, April 27.
+The Space Infrared Telescope Facility (SIRTF) is due to launch on Monday, August 25.
 Like the Hubble Space Telescope, SIRTF has large mirrors that will provide unprecedented views of the universe.
 But while Hubble is mainly a visible-light telescope, SIRTF will detect infrared light.
 In other words, SIRTF will be hunting for heat.

 That's why SIRTF's position in space will be very different from Hubble's orbit around the Earth.
 SIRTF won't circle the Earth at all - instead it will circle the sun.
 The observatory will tailgate the Earth, following a few million miles behind our planet in the same solar orbit.